 We travel in a campervan through Albania en route from Greece to Montenegro and Croatia on our winter camper trip, and it was a great way to see the country of scenic roads, beautiful beaches and quite widely spaced historic sites.
 During our road trip, we learnt a lot about Albania.
 Below you can read interesting facts about Albanian cites, history, government, superstitions and many more.

 Facts about Albania

 Where is Albania?

-Albania is located in south-eastern Europe running north-south along the Adriatic coast, immediately north of Greece making it the southernmost of the Balkan states.
+Albania is located in south-eastern Europe running north-south along the Adriatic Sea, immediately north of Greece making it the southernmost of the Balkan states.